Pop Life (Bananarama album): Background and recording

-After Bananarama's first world tour in 1989, they started recording their fifth album with producers Stock, Aitken and Waterman (SAW), but were dissatisfied with the results of those sessions, thinking the majority of those songs of sub-par quality, although "Ain't No Cure" and "Heartless" were eventually included on the album.
-They started looking for other producers, first working with David Z with whom the group recorded "Some Boys", but felt it was not the direction they wanted to follow and the song remained unreleased until 2013.
-They then worked with Steve Jolley who, along with Tony Swain, had produced the group's first three records.
-A song co-written by him, "Is Your Love Strong Enough" ended up on the album, while another remains unreleased.
-They settled with Youth, who had been Sara Dallin's boyfriend years before and whom the group knew well, to produce the majority of the album.
+After their first world tour in 1989, Bananarama started recording their fifth album with producers Stock Aitken Waterman (SAW), but found themselves dissatisfied with the majority of the songs resulting from the sessions, although "Ain't No Cure" and "Heartless" were eventually included on the album.
+The group started looking for other producers, first working with David Z, with whom they recorded "Some Boys"; however, they felt the song did not fit the direction they wanted to follow, and it remained unreleased until 2013.
+Bananarama then worked with Steve Jolley who, along with Tony Swain, had produced the group's first three records.
+A song co-written by him, "Is Your Love Strong Enough", ended up on the album, while another remains unreleased.

+Bananarama eventually settled on having Youth – who had been an acquaintance of theirs during their early years as a group – produce the majority of the album, with recording sessions taking place at Youth's home studio in Wandsworth.
+Group members Sara Dallin and Keren Woodward later recalled the sessions fondly, with Dallin noting that in contrast to SAW, who worked at a relatively fast pace, "Youth gave us as much time as we needed to play around with ideas and fully immerse ourselves in the process."
+Under Youth's direction, the group experimented with newer production techniques on Pop Life, including the use of samples and drum loops.
+Woodward described the recording process as "very DIY, like going back to the way we worked with the Fun Boy Three", contrasting Pop Life with previous Bananarama records that had been produced in more professional studios.

-The album was a departure from Bananarama's previous albums as it incorporates a much more diverse range of musical genres, including flamenco guitar (a cover of the Doobie Brothers song "Long Train Running" featuring Alma de Noche, a pseudonym for the Gipsy Kings), retro-rock ("Only Your Love", "Outta Sight"), acid house ("Tripping on Your Love"), reggae ("What Colour R the Skies Where U Live?"), experimental club ("Megalomaniac"), and their hallmark Euro disco sound ("Preacher Man", "Ain't No Cure").
+Pop Life was a departure from Bananarama's previous albums as it incorporates a much more diverse range of musical genres, including flamenco guitar (a cover of the Doobie Brothers song "Long Train Runnin'" featuring Alma de Noche, a pseudonym for the Gipsy Kings), retro-rock ("Only Your Love", "Outta Sight"), acid house ("Tripping on Your Love"), reggae ("What Colour R the Skies Where U Live?"), experimental club ("Megalomaniac"), and their hallmark Eurodisco sound ("Preacher Man", "Ain't No Cure").

-The band completely re-recorded that SAW track "Ain't No Cure" with Youth, intending to place it on the album, but a furious response by SAW ultimately saw the band relent, and include the original track on the album.
-The song was recorded by SAW produced girl group Delage in 1991, although it was not released until 1997.
+Bananarama completely re-recorded the SAW track "Ain't No Cure" with Youth in a more subdued style to fit in better with the other tracks on the album.
+A furious response from SAW ultimately saw the band relent, however, and include the original SAW version on the album.
+The song was re-recorded by SAW-produced girl group Delage in 1991, although their rendition was not released until 1997.